J3anB/personal-page/README.md

 ## 1- CONTACTS, COMMENTS & LOGIN

-After generating a first MVC, I first created a first form to add contacts who have the possibility to leave me comments, I then used “Devise” to create and manage users.
-I added an admin table to the users’ column and to let the administrator reply to comments left by users with an account.
+After having generated a first VMC, I first created a first form to add contacts to whom I let the possibility to write a comment; I then used "Devise" to create and manage users.
+This way, I was able to allow only registered users to leave me a comment.
+I added an admin column to the users table to allow the administrator to reply to comments.

-In the same vein, I implemented "Action Mailer," which allows to manage the mailing.
-Sending a confirmation email when creating an account or after a password change.
-An e-mail is also sent to me when a comment is submitted, as well to the user following my reply.
+In the same vein, I implemented "Action Mailer" which allows to manage the mailing when creating an account or after a password change.
+An e-mail notification is also sent to me when a comment is posted, as well as an e-mail notification to the user following my reply.

 I wanted to create an interaction between the "comments" and my Slack channel, so I implemented "slack-ruby-client" and its use "Web Client".
 A message is sent to my slack channel with the information about the user, his subject, and his message, I have the possibility to reply directly via a slack modal, or to open the contact page and reply directly via my application.